See also our FAQs on academic questions.

 It’s not required that you live in this residence hall, though.
 A few people do choose to live off campus each summer.

 Each room is a double with two sets of furniture.
 Each set includes a single bed (slightly longer than twin size), a closet, a dresser, and a desk and chair.
-The bedrooms are not air-conditioned and can get pretty warm, especially later in the summer, so bring a fan or two.
+The bedrooms are not air-conditioned and occasionally can get pretty warm, especially in July, so bring a fan or two.

 Bedrooms are not air conditioned, but for most of the summer, you don’t need it.
 Fans work well most of the time, and the few hot days are a learning opportunity for what it’s like when we work in other countries.
 Window air-conditioners are not allowed (wiring isn’t adequate to support the power load).

 If you have a medical condition that requires air conditioning, we can help make arrangements for a room in a separate residence hall (it will cost more) or you can make your own arrangements for housing in town.

 If you’re single (or coming without your spouse), most students and a few staff members will have roommates.
 Almost all rooms are doubles.
 You can request not to have a roommate, but we can’t promise availability, and there may be a housing surcharge (see our costs page) if you occupy a double room alone solely for your own convenience.

 Married students, of course, are housed together.
 (Don’t laugh; at least one of us was unsure about that the first time they arrived.)

 Yes.
 Both people involved need to write to us separately and request the other as a roommate.
 You can do that when you fill in your Step 3 “pre-arrival” form, or contact us separately.

 We can almost always honor those requests.
 One exception: we won’t let a teacher room with one of their students.
 Exception to exception: unless they are married to each other.

 See our page on what to bring.